meal/makethings/content/workshops/h_home.md

 \customtitlepage{Hack Your House}

 >Have you ever wanted to live in a house like the Jetsons?
 We will be taking the first step into this inevitable future in our workshop!
-You will learn to build a system that notifies you immediately of an unexpected environmental change such as gas in the air or a strange loud noise in your house.
-We will teach you to make your home smarter by using just an Arduino, some awesome analog and digital sensors, and a set of powerful web APIs.
+You will learn to build a system that opens and closes door based on motion in front of it, just like in Star Trek.

 ### Authors

 __Jon Gottfried__ has been hacking on hardware since 2005, where he built competitive autonomous firefighting robots with PIC boards.
 Lately, he has been working on some home automation projects and phone-controlled robots that he is turning into tutorials for Twilio DIY Home Automation using Twilio and Twilio Robot as well as some Google Glass-controlled robots for fun.
 He loves hacking and loves teaching.

+__Wojtek Siudzinski__ is a software developer and DIY hacker for more than a decade.
+Currently connects everything to the internet (including his washing machine) with his open-home project.
+Wojtek writes his code in Python and Objective C. You had a chance to catch his Arduino workshop at Maker Meetup.

+__Mateusz Kozak__ is a ruby developer and hardware hacker at Enyuka Studio.
+He wants to make your home listen and speak to you like Iron Man’s J.A.R.V.I.S.
+During latest researches he started to fall in love with python.

 \newpage